 As many know “New” cars should be broken in.
 And we do not mean pushing the engine but driving to get to know the car yourself.
 So it happened?
 Here is what Squadra changed to create a better QV.

 First, The cold start.

-The annoyances started with the cold start.
-The engine starts nicely and starts smoothly for a few but moments later it starts just around 2000 rpm and then drops to around 1500 to stay there for a while.
-And that is not really subtle, the exhausts note is accompanied by a racket that we personally cannot appreciate.
-Technically this is called the "cat heating" or the catalyst heating.
+The cold start is annoying.
+The engine starts nicely and starts smoothly for a few seconds but moments later it bumps to 2000 rpm and then drops to around 1500 to stay there for a while.
+And that is not very subtle, the exhausts note is accompanied by a racket that we personally cannot appreciate.
+Technically this is called "cat heating" or the catalyst heating.
 Due to environmental requirements, the catalysts must be brought to operating temperature as soon as possible.
 This is done by producing very hot exhaust gases.
 This is accomplished by retarding the ignition.
 We will save you details, but we can tell you that an engine / exhaust does not like that.
 Every technician knows that you have to warm up metal quietly.
 At that time, the amount of fuel injected is more than twice as much as is actually needed.
 Sin, sin, sin.
 In short, the “cat heating” MUST be off….
 So that happened.

 After our adjustment, the engine runs for a moment at 2000 rpm to drop back to 950 within a few seconds.
 The ignition is then left a moment to reduce the speed.
 Within a few seconds the engine runs with normal pre-ignition and with exactly the amount of fuel required.
 The engine therefore runs better after a cold start and is therefore much quieter.